c3lang/c3-web/src/content/docs/Generic Programming/compiletime.md

 ### `$vasplat`

-Expand the vaargs in an initializer list or function call.
+Expand the vaargs into an initializer list or function call, thus providing a way of passing part or all of the vaarg list's arguments onward.

+To expand only part of a vaarg list rather than all of it, use `$vasplat[<min>..<max>]` with the intended indices instead of just `$vasplat`.
+See the section on [slicing arrays](/language-common/arrays/#slicing-arrays) to learn more about the wide variety of ways that such index ranges can be formed.

 ### `$vatype`